Frequently Asked Questions

 Q: How long is the commencement ceremony?

-A: The graduate ceremony usually lasts approximately 1-1/2 hours, the Baccalaureate Mass about 1 hour, and the undergraduate ceremony approximately 2-1/2 hours.
+A: The graduate ceremony usually lasts approximately 1-1/2 hours, the Baccalaureate Mass about 1 hour, and the undergraduate ceremonies each will last approximately 1 - 1 3/4 hours each.
 Knowing this time frame may assist you in making reservations for dinner or other festivities.

 Q: I’m not a Catholic; may I attend the Baccalaureate Mass?
 May graduate students attend?

 A: Absolutely yes to both questions!
-We invite you to join with us to honor all members of the Class of 2013 regardless of their religious background and their degree.
+We invite you to join with us to honor all members of the graduating class regardless of their religious background and their degree.
 The Mass is a prayerful, inclusive liturgy of celebration and includes an opportunity for graduates to thank and bless their families.
-Richard J. Malone, DD, Bishop of Buffalo, will be the main celebrant at the Mass; he will be joined members of the Jesuit community as con-celebrants as the college family gathers to express gratitude for all the blessings bestowed upon our graduating students.
+The main celebrant at the Mass will be joined by members of the Jesuit community as con-celebrants as the college family gathers to express gratitude for all the blessings bestowed upon our graduating students.

 Q: Is there a list of hotels that give a reduced rate to guests who may be coming in from out of town?